 If the "Anti-Lock Brake Warning Light" remains on or comes on while driving, it indicates that the anti-lock portion of the brake system is not functioning and that service is required.
-However, the conventional brake system will continue to operate normally if the "Brake System Warning Light" is not on.
+However, the conventional brake system will continue to operate normally if the "Anti-Lock Brake Warning Light" is on.